BrendonKupsch1/LCARS23/README.md

     Copilot is also very good at basic functions like the operational codes.
 I think this is becasue it has a large database of OS students who wrote similar code.

     Copilot did a great job with initDisplays and updateDisplays functiosn in control.ts.

-My brother Evan Kupsch helped me with memeory and pcb implementation, and with difficult errors that I was stuck on.